 Our Biodiscovery Platform enables the isolation and investigation of yet unknown microorganisms.
-These microbes can be used as building blocks for synthetic communities.
+Subsequently, these microbes can be used as building blocks for synthetic microbial communities.
 In this article, we describe the design of a synthetic microbial community from a source of microbes we always carry with us: the human gut.

 By the Biodiscovery Platform / July 14, 2021

-A synthetic gut microbiome - a case study
+A synthetic gut microbial community - a case study

 Integration of the FAIR Data Platform

 In summary, we carried out metabolite measurements, quantitative microbiota profiling and metatranscriptomics.
 Subsequently, three-way integration and identification of key ecological and functional aspects of the synthetic gut microbiome can be achieved through our FAIR Data Platform.
 This platform comprises bioinformatics pipelines, which process raw data and generate output for species abundances as well as active gene/pathway abundances.
 This output can be further analysed together with metabolite data using our custom workflows provided as Jupyter Notebooks.
 For the whole workflow, see the figure above.